New Media Communications (NMC)

 Recommended: NMC 101

 Analyzes the relationship between media and power.
-Media technologies like television, film, the smartphone, and GPS have been central to the analysis, governance, and control of populations.
+Explores how media technologies like television, film, GPS, and smart technology have been central to the analysis, governance, and control of populations.
 Emphasizes how media technologies have allowed for the exertion, extension, and resistance of power in the United States.

 Available via Ecampus